The Eternal Boy – republished

 and as people are drawn to

-the magical sight of spinning
+the magical sight of a spinning

 Christmas Merry-go-around.